Why Proper Invoicing Is Important for OSS and Dropshipping Businesses

 Stripe, Mollie, and other payment gateways don’t give you information about the country where your customer is.
 They give you information about the country of the bank that issued the card that your customer is using to pay.
 That difference is important.

-Do you use Revolut or Wise?
+Do you use Revolut Business or Paysera?
 A lot of people do.
 These online banking solutions will give you bank accounts in different countries (like Lithuania or Belgium) that may not necessarily match your country of residence.
 Even if your customer is using a traditional bank, they may now live in a completely different country.

 You cannot assume that the country of the bank that issued the card used for the payment is the same country where your customer is located when purchasing your services or products.